 Table Tennis Fight Club (TTFC) is an exclusive club where existing members recommend other players, thus forming a select membership of high-level participants who meet in secret locations to train and ‘fight’.

 One way to bypass the application process is to attend an open session where non-members can train with each other until they are spotted by a member.
 Some players reach the required standard through continuous training at the open sessions.
-These evening open sessions are coached and supervised by a full member, and take place on Thursdays at Project Mayhem near London Bridge and on Saturdays at our King’s Cross venue.
+These open sessions are coached and supervised by a full member, and currently take place on Fridays and Sundays at our King’s Cross venue.
 Check the events calendar for more details.

 The club has four venues in central London: in Southwark (SE1), King’s Cross (NW1), West End (W1), and Barbican (EC1).
 See our map.